 out the “made to order” stations.

 Some cafeterias and buffets offer individual stations that allow you to select the ingredients for your own omelet, pasta dish, or stir-fry.
-If you want an omelet, be sure to request plenty of vegetables, like bell peppers, tomatoes, spinach, and broccoli, and choose a reduced-fat cheese, if available.
-For stir-fries, go for grilled chicken breast, shrimp, tofu, bok choy, broccoli, green beans, bell peppers, and mushrooms and make sure the “frying” oil is olive oil or canola oil.
-If you’re ordering pasta, stick to a 1/2-cup serving of whole-wheat pasta and choose a marinara, pesto, olive oil-and-garlic, or a white-wine sauce.
-No matter what station you choose, order wisely, avoiding the refined starches and fatty options like burgers and fries, breaded chicken, and pepperoni pizza.
+If you want an omelet, your best bet is to fill it with vegetables like bell peppers, tomatoes, spinach, and/or broccoli.
+If you want cheese, make sure it’s reduced-fat.
+For stir-fries, go for grilled chicken breast, shrimp, tofu, bok choy, broccoli, green beans, bell peppers, and/or mushrooms and make sure the “frying” oil is olive oil or canola oil.
+If you’re ordering pasta, stick to a 1/2-cup serving of whole-wheat pasta and choose a marinara, pesto, olive oil and garlic, or white wine-based sauce.
+Avoid stations serving white pasta, burgers and fries, breaded chicken, and pepperoni pizza.

 Many of the desserts in cafeterias and buffets are diet busters.
 Rather than choosing a dessert as you pass through the line the first time, wait until the end of your meal to select a sugar-free gelatin cup or fruit salad (Phase 2), or limit yourself to three bites of a decadent dessert if you’re on Phase 2 or beyond.
 Better yet, avoid temptation and wait until you get home to have a South Beach Diet–friendly dessert you’ve prepared yourself.

 If you'd like your chicken breast without the creamy sauce or you wish there were broccoli on the salad bar, speak up!
-Many party caterers and food managers at cafeterias can accommodate special orders and meet your requests.
+Often food managers can accommodate special orders and meet your requests.